hannahnoelle797/Telemedicine/README.md

 The goal of this project is to build a mobile application that can store messages/chat, reports, requests for appts, and host video recordings.
 The project must meet all HIPAA guidelines for safety, privacy, and data protection.

-The project is being developed using Android Studio using Firebase for the backend database and chat/video functionaility.
+The project is being developed using Android Studio using Firebase for the backend database and chat functionaility.
+Video chat functionality was completed using Agora.io